celestiaorg/docs/docs/concepts/how-celestia-works/transaction-lifecycle.md

 Note that although it is recommended, performing DAS is optional -- light nodes could just trust that the data corresponding to the commitments in the block headers was indeed made available by the Celestia DA layer.
-In addition, light nodes can also submit transactions to the celestia-app, i.e., `PayForData` transactions.
+In addition, light nodes can also submit transactions to the `celestia-app`, i.e., `PayForData` transactions.

 While performing DAS for a block header, every light node queries Celestia